ekolotvin/learning-a-control-model-for-autonomous-driving/README.md

-# Learning a control model for autonomous driving
+# Learning a Control Model for Autonomous Driving